Marginality from Leading Soft Gluons: Metric from Two Point Function

 Again, the metric should be understood as $g_{IJ}(\lambda)|_{\lambda=0}$.
 The first aspect to notice is that the metric is inherently not diagonal.
 Given that the two point function pairs opposite helicity gluons, that is not surprising.
 It is, however, possible to diagonalize the metric and we see that the following linear combinations of operators will give rise to a diagonal metric

-With the exception of the presence of the half-shadow transformed fields, linear combinations of this type are reminiscent of~\cite{Jorge-Diaz:2022dmy}.
-Regardless of the choice of linear combination we see that the conformal manifold is four dimensional.
+We are able to make such a linear combination since both of the marginal operators are scalars.
+Therefore, the operators $\mathcal{O}^\pm$ are also scalars.
+Linear combinations of this type seem reminiscent of~\cite{Jorge-Diaz:2022dmy}, however in that paper they were considering combinations of in and out states so it is not exactly the same as what we have here.
+Regardless of the choice of linear combination we see that the conformal manifold is two dimensional.
 In the next section, we will discuss the three point functions which give rise to the leading order term in the OPE of marginal operators and whose coefficients correspond to the connections on this manifold.